wmulroy/ListView_Demo/README.md

 # ListView_Demo

 Demonstration of a simple ListView.
-The app displays a toast which is dependent on which list item is clicked on.
+The app displays a toast which is dependent on which list item is selected.

 # Screenshot